recommenders-team/recommenders/SETUP.md

 * Python 3

 An example of how to create an Azure Databricks workspace and an Apache Spark cluster within the workspace can be found from [here](https://docs.microsoft.com/en-us/azure/azure-databricks/quickstart-create-databricks-workspace-portal).
 To utilize deep learning models and GPUs, you may setup GPU-enabled cluster.
 For more details about this topic, please see [Azure Databricks deep learning guide](https://docs.azuredatabricks.net/applications/deep-learning/index.html).

+### Installation from PyPI

+The `ms-recommenders` package can be installed with core dependencies for utilities and CPU-based algorithms.
+This is done from the _Libraries_ link at the cluster, selecting the option to import a library and selecting _PyPI_ in the menu.
+For installations with more dependencies, see the steps below.

 ### Dependencies setup